Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 ```

 By setting `config.defaultTracking.pageViews` to `true`, you enable Amplitude to use default page view tracking behavior.
 The default behavior sends a page view event on initialization.
 The event type for this event is "[Amplitude] Page Viewed".

+!!!note Page view event configuration priority
+    You may notice that both `config.defaultTracking.pageviews` and `config.attribution.trackPageViews` have configurations for whether to enable page view tracking especially when you are using the web attribution plugin.
+Notice that `config.defaultTracking.pageviews` has higher priority over `config.attribution.trackPageViews` which means that `config.defaultTracking.pageviews` will overwrite the setting of the attribution page view event.
+When `config.attribution.trackPageViews` is enabled, the SDK tracks page view events only when attribution changed.
+When `config.defaultTracking.pageviews` is enabled, the SDK tracks page view events when page changed.

 ##### Advanced configuration for tracking page views